Davidslv/davidslv.github.com/_posts/2015-11-04-how-dns-works.markdown

 ### DNS, in a Nutshell

 The DNS is a distributed database.
-This structure allows a local control of the segments of the overall database. yet data in each segment is available across the entire network through a client/server scheme.
+This structure allows a local control of the segments of the overall database.
+The data in each segment is available across the entire network through a client/server scheme.
 The way this system achieves robustness and adequate performance are achieved through replication and caching.

 A program called NameServer is the server side of the client/server mechanism.
 They contain segments of the database and make the information available to clients, called Resolvers.
 Resolvers create queries and send them across a network to a nameserver.